-3.8.3 Calculation of cross-curves of stability and inclining test.
+3.8.4 Checking of stability in working conditions and during voyages.

-- 3.8.3.1 When calculating cross-curves of stability for vessels of dredging fleet, the manholes of air spaces may be considered closed irrespective of the coaming height if they are fitted with covers conforming to 7.9, Part III "Equipment, Arrangements and Outfit". - 3.8.3.2 Hopper barges, dredgers and other vessels in which the watertight integrity of their hoppers cannot be achieved due to the structural peculiarities may be inclined with water in the hoppers which communicates easily with sea water. - Checking of stability in working conditions and during voyages. - 3.8.4.1 Stability of vessels of dredging fleet during voyages shall be calculated having regard to the area of navigation prescribed to the vessel concerned.
-To be stated both in the specification and in the Stability Booklet are the conditions of voyages, if any (ballast water available, extent to which the dredging gear is dismantled, the position of the ladder, the possibility of spoil transportation in the hopper beyond the limits of 20-mile coastal zone, etc.).
-The dredgers equipped with a ladder may undertake voyages in the unrestricted area of navigation only with the bucket chain dismantled. - 3.8.4.2 When calculating stability of vessels of dredging fleet under working conditions, the following is assumed: - in Zone 1 wind pressure shall be taken: for vessels of unrestricted area of navigation .1 as for ships of restricted area of navigation R1; for vessels of restricted area of navigation R1 as for this area, but reduced by 25 %; for other areas of navigation, as for restricted area of navigation R2; amplitude of roll, as for restricted areas of navigation; - in Zone 2 wind pressure and amplitude of roll shall be taken in accordance with area of navigation prescribed for the vessel concerned. - 3.8.4.3 Amplitude of roll of the dredgers shall be determined in accordance with 2.1.5.
-For restricted areas of navigation R1 and R2, the amplitude of roll determined by Formula (2.1.5.1) shall be multiplied by factor X_3 , the value of which is taken from Table 3.8.4.3.
+3.8.4.1 Stability of vessels of dredging fleet during voyages shall be calculated having regard to the area of navigation prescribed for the vessel concerned.

+To be stated in the Stability Booklet are the conditions of voyages, if any (ballast water available, extent to which the dredging gear is dismantled, the position of the ladder, the possibility of spoil transportation in the hopper beyond the limits of 20-mile coastal zone etc.).

+The dredgers equipped with a ladder may undertake voyages in the unrestricted area of navigation only with the bucket chain dismantled.

+- 3.8.4.2 When calculating stability of vessels of dredging fleet under working conditions, the following is assumed: - .1 in Zone 1 wind pressure shall be taken as 270 Pa; amplitude of roll, as for restricted areas of navigation;

+- .2 in Zone 2 wind pressure and amplitude of roll shall be taken in accordance with area of navigation prescribed for the vessel concerned. - 3.8.4.3 Amplitude of roll of the vessels of dredging fleet shall be determined in accordance with 2.1.5.

+For restricted areas of navigation R1 and R2, the amplitude of roll determined by Formula (2.1.5.1) shall be multiplied by factor X_3 , the value of which is obtained from Table 3.8.4.3.

-For hopper dredges and hopper barges having bottom recesses for flaps factor X_1 is adopted from Table 2.1.5.1-1 for the ratio B/d, multiplied by coefficient $(\nabla + \nabla_v)/\nabla$, where ∇ is the volume displacement of the vessel with no regard to bottom recess, in m^3 ; ∇v is the volume of bottom recess, in m3.
+For hopper dredges and hopper barges having recesses in bottom doors, factor X_1 is obtained from Table 2.1.5.1-1 for the ratio B/d, multiplied by coefficient $(\nabla + \nabla_v)/\nabla$, where ∇ is the volume displacement of the vessel with no regard to bottom recess, in m3; ∇v is the volume of bottom recess, in m3.